graphile/graphile.github.io/src/pages/postgraphile/index.md

 because the authentication is *in your database* you can ensure nothing (not even companion microservices) can bypass it.

-We use industry standard JWT authentication, allowing for stateless authorisation which also works great with CORS.
+PostGraphile uses industry standard JWT authentication, allowing for stateless authorisation which also works great with CORS.

 </div>